MicrosoftDocs/learn/learn-pr/azure-fundamentals/azure-database-fundamentals/includes/azure-big-data-analytics.md

 Data comes in all types of forms and formats.
 When we talk about big data, we're referring to large volumes of data.
 In this Tailwind Traders scenario, data is collected from the GPS sensors, which includes location information, data from weather systems, and many other sources that generate large amounts of data.
 This amount of data becomes increasingly hard to make sense of and to base decisions on.
 The volumes are so large that traditional forms of processing and analysis are no longer appropriate.

-Open source cluster technologies have been developed, over time, to try to deal with these large datasets.
+Open-source cluster technologies have been developed, over time, to try to deal with these large datasets.
 Microsoft Azure supports a broad range of technologies and services to provide big data and analytic solutions, including Azure Synapse Analytics, Azure HDInsight, Azure Databricks, and Azure Data Lake Analytics.

 :::row:::
   :::column span="3":::